Updated May 8, 2023

 From SR 89A follow the signs to Sedona Airport via Airport Road.

 There are two places where you can park and access the vortex.
 As you go up the hill on Airport Road you will actually be able to see the red rock site on your left-hand side.
-At the base of the vortex there are about 8 parking spaces (see picture above).
+At the base of the knoll there are about 8 parking spaces (see picture above).
 During peak seasons and especially on weekends, you probably have a better chance of winning the lottery than getting a parking spot there.
 But on a weekday, especially during off season, that will be the ideal parking spot, as it is the shortest and quickest path to get to the spiritual energy site.

 If you go further up the road for about another half a mile, there is a large parking lot on your left with plenty of spaces.
 It costs $3 to park there and you can even go in and out on the same day – go there for a morning hike and then return to view the sunset.
 Red Rock Pass is not accepted.
 This parking lot is also directly across the street from a lookout with panoramic and stunning views.